binance/binance-spot-api-docs/fix-api.md

 - Supports placing orders, canceling orders, and querying current limit usage.
 - Supports receiving all of the account's [ExecutionReport`<8>`](#executionreport) and [List Status`<N>`](#liststatus).
 - Only API keys with `FIX_API` are allowed to connect.
-- QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).
+- QuickFIX Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).

 ### FIX API Drop Copy sessions

 - Endpoint is: `tcp+tls://fix-dc.binance.com:9000`
 - Supports receiving all of the account's [ExecutionReport`<8>`](#executionreport) and [List Status`<N>`](#liststatus).
 - Only API keys with `FIX_API` or `FIX_API_READ_ONLY` are allowed to connect.
-- QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).
+- QuickFIX Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).

-### Fix Market Data sessions
+### FIX Market Data sessions

 * Endpoint is: `tcp+tls://fix-md.binance.com:9000`
 * Supports market data streams and active instruments queries.
 * Does not support placing or canceling orders.
 * Only API keys with `FIX_API` or `FIX_API_READ_ONLY` are allowed to connect.
-* QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-md.xml).
+* QuickFIX Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-md.xml).

 ### API Key Permissions